Scaling limits for fractional polyharmonic Gaussian fields: Introduction

 Moreover, for any fixed bounded domain $\hat\Omega$ with Lipschitz boundary such that $\Omega\Subset\hat\Omega$, $I_h\varphi_h$ are supported in $\hat\Omega$ for $h$ sufficiently small.
 For any $s'<s-\frac d2$, the interpolated fields $I_h\varphi_h$ converge in law with respect to the topology of $\dot H^{s'}(\hat \Omega)$ to $\varphi$.
-In addition, if $H:=s-\frac d2>0$, $m=\lceil H\rceil -1$, and $0<\alpha< H-m$, then $I_h\varphi_h$ converges in law with respect to the topology of $C^{m,\alpha}(\R^d)$ to $\varphi$.
+In addition, if $H\coloneqq s-\frac d2>0$, $m=\lceil H\rceil -1$, and $0<\alpha< H-m$, then $I_h\varphi_h$ converges in law with respect to the topology of $C^{m,\,\alpha}(\R^d)$ to $\varphi$.

-\end{theorem} Here, $\hat B^{s'}_{p,q}(\R^d)$ is, up to a minor technicality that we again discuss in Section \ref{sec:FGF}, equal to the standard Besov space $B^{s'}_{p,q}(\R^d)$.
+\end{theorem} Here, $\hat B^{s'}_{p,\,q}(\R^d)$ is, up to a minor technicality that we again discuss in Section \ref{sec:FGF}, equal to the standard Besov space $B^{s'}_{p,\,q}(\R^d)$.

 Several remarks are in order.
-First of all, a convenient example of a function satisfying \eqref{e:assumption_Theta} for some $k\in\N$ is given by the centered B-spline of order $k$ (see, e.g., \cite[Section 1.9.4]{JS14} for a summary of their properties).
+First of all, a convenient example of a function satisfying \eqref{e:assumption_Theta} for some $k\in\N$ is given by the centered B-spline of order $k$ (see, e.g., \cite[Chapter 4]{Schu07} for an introduction and \cite[Section 1.9.4]{JS14} for a summary in the context of finite difference schemes).

 Next, the range of parameters is basically optimal.
-Indeed, the continuous FGF is not in $\hat B^{s'}_{p,q}$ for any $s'\ge s-\frac d2$ and any $p,q$ with the only possible exception $s'=s-\frac d2$, $p<\infty$ and $q=\infty$ (cf. \cite{MR2918350} where the case $s=0$ is studied in detail; the general case should be similar).
-In view of this, Theorem \ref{t:scalinglimit_sob_hold} is optimal apart from the fact that it does not cover the endpoint case $s'=s-\frac d2$, $p<\infty$ and $q=\infty$.
+Indeed, the continuous FGF is not in $\hat B^{s'}_{p,\,q}$ for any $s'\ge s-\frac d2$ and any $p,q$ with the only possible exception $s'=s-\frac d2$, $p<\infty$, and $q=\infty$ (cf. \cite{MR2918350}, where the case $s=0$ is studied in detail; the general case should be similar).
+In view of this, Theorem \ref{t:scalinglimit_sob_hold} is optimal apart from the fact that it does not cover the endpoint case $s'=s-\frac d2$, $p<\infty$, and $q=\infty$.

 Regarding the convergence in Sobolev spaces, we cannot expect convergence with respect to the topology of $\dot H^{s'}(\Omega)$ for the simple reason that, because of the mollification, $I_h\varphi_h$ need not have zero boundary values outside of $\Omega$.